Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 **Source of Power:** Conduits collect and focus the ambient magic of their surroundings, carefully channeling this magic into items before releasing it in a surge of power.

-**Core Mechanic:** The spells that conduits cast can be directed into their weapons instead, imbuing their basic attacks with incredible magic that chains between their foes.
+**Core Mechanic:** The charges that conduits cast can be directed into their weapons instead, imbuing their basic attacks with incredible magic that chains between their foes.

 **Specialization:** Conduits learn to master specific enchantments, permanently gaining the effect of specific affixes as they level up.